 Try adding in grill marks to the meat or the bun.
 This adds something special to an otherwise ordinary shot.

 If you’re looking for fruit and vegetable inspiration, you came to the right place.
 Beautifully organized and arranged food needs no introduction.

 But, if you are capturing fruits and vegetables on their own, you might need some help.
 They could do with some interesting perspectives or compositions.

 One area you should look at is color theory.
 The color of the fruit or vegetable should either complement or contrast that of the environment or backdrop.

 There is no wrong way to capture a cupcake.
 They look absolutely tantalizing and need no dressing up.
 Well, you are halfway there.

 You can capture cupcakes in very simple ways, and you can do it in very complicated manners.
 It’s all down to the message you want to portray with your food photography.

 By keeping it simple, you create fewer distractions.
 Fewer distractions mean more attention to the little objects of joy.

 Cakes are some of my favourite food types.
 They incorporate, fruit, vegetables (carrot cake), chocolate, cheese, nuts, and even spices.

 Nothing gets people’s mouths watering more than a delicious image of an inviting gateau.
 So how do you get there?

 One of the best tips we can give you is to keep it very minimal.
 This directs more attention to the subject.
 Once there, they won’t be able to take their eyes off it.

 As people, we have to eat food.
 It’s necessary for nutrition and our first line of defence in the battle of survival.
 But, man (and woman) can not survive on bread alone.

 ‘Let them eat cake’ is something someone once said, and we are thankful for it.
 I think we often eat food just so we can fill up our separate dessert stomachs.

-The thing that drives us to these glorious desserts are well-captured images.
+The thing that drives us to these glorious desserts is well-captured images.
 You get there by reading our article and then getting out there to do it yourself.